dieselrabbit/screenlogicpy/README.md

 data = gateway.get_data()
 ```

 `get_data()` now supports specifying a path directly to the data desired.
 A path can be any length.
 By default, if the data path is not found, `get_data()` will return `None`, similar to `dict.get()`.
+Alternatively `strict=True` keyword argument can be added to force the `ScreenLogicGateway` to raise a `KeyError` exception if the path is not found.

 The majority of data points normally available to the end-user via the official apps are presented as `dict` objects containing "name" and "value" keys/pairs.
-Additional keys amy be present depending on the type of data.
+Additional keys may be present depending on the type of data.

 For example, let's consider the following scenario: